gearglow/ReptiliaWithATwist/The List.md

 As Moody's distraction caused the bouncing to let up, Elysia and Hermione scooped up the creatures and petted them soothingly on the back.
 "Aww, you're so much more pleasant like this," Elysia cooed to the white ferret she was holding.

-"Maybe we should ask Professor McGonagall to leave them like this for a bit," Hermione suggested with a smirk.
+"Maybe we should ask Professor McGonagall to leave them like this for awhile," Hermione suggested with a smirk.

-The white one actually seemed to relax a bit at that, but the red one started squirming frantically and making an odd growling noise.
+The white one actually seemed to relax somewhat at that, but the red one started wriggling frantically and making an odd growling noise.

 "Ugh, stop squirming!
 Okay, _fine,_ Ron!"
 Hermione said exasperatedly, setting him down.